pagelines/Docs/tutorials/creating-a-branding-area.md

 # Creating a Branding Area #

 Once you have DMS installed, one of the first things you will want to do is add branding to your website.
 Usually, this area consists of a logo image on one side and a navigation menu plus social media links on the other.
+There are some premium Branding sections available in the <a href="http://www.pagelines.com/?s=branding&post_type=product">PageLines Store,</a> but you can also create your own.
 In this tutorial, we will show you how to create your branding header area using nothing more than:

 * 2 Column Section
 * MediaBox Section with some basic HTML